Rohithkvsp/MNIST-on-Android-with-TensorflowLite-and-OpenCV/README.md

 I converted the <b>frozen model</b> to <b>mnist.tflite</b> (optimized [tensorflow lite](https://www.tensorflow.org/mobile/tflite) model for mobile devices)

-On Android, recognizing hand written digits by in image or from camera feed is challenging.
+On Android, recognizing hand written digits in image or from camera feed is challenging.
-An Image with hand written digit can be feeded directly (downscaled image to model input size) to well trained deep learning model to predict the written digits, <b>But this won't work well!</b>.
+An Image with hand written digit can be feeded directly (downscaled image of model input size) to well trained deep learning model to predict the written digits, <b>But this won't work well!</b>.
-Because model the Model was well trained on clean and prepocessed dataset, but Image with hand written digit taken from camera is not clean (contains noise) and not preprocessed.
+Because model the Model was well trained on clean and prepocessed dataset, but Image with hand written digit taken from camera is not clean (contains noise) and not preprocessed!

-Before feeding Image taken by the camera to Model is preprocessed.
-I used OpenCV fro preprocessing on Image or Frames.
+Before feeding Image taken by the camera to Model, Image was preprocessed.
+I used <b>OpenCV for Android</b> for preprocessing on Image or Frames.

 <b>Prepocessing steps:</b>